similebolide/kotlin_101/README.md

 #### Classes "sealed"

-Permet de définir un arbre d'héritage qui ne pourra pas être étendu ailleurs que dans le package concerné.
-Rajouter `sealed` rajoute la contrainte que toutes les méthodes étendant de la classe en question sont connues à la compilation et présentes dans le package.
+- Classe abstraites (non instanciables directement)
+- Classes qui étendent une `sealed class` contraintes à se trouver soit dans le même fichier que la classe `sealed` de base, soit dans le même package

 > Sealed classes are designed to be used when there are a very specific set of possible options for a value, and where each of these options is functionally different – just Algebraic Data Types.